Last Updated on February 1, 2023 by Anne-Marie

 ● 5 minutes in an ice water bath

-Now that I told you about the 5-5-5 method, some people have other ways of doing things, of course.
+Now that I told you about the 5-5-5 method, some people believe that the 4-4-4 method is best.

-● If you use farm fresh eggs with smaller yolks, your eggs may cook more quickly (so 4-4-4).
+● If you use farm-fresh eggs with smaller yolks, your eggs may cook more quickly, so use the 4-4-4 method.

-Whatever method you choose, still cool down the eggs for 5 minutes in the ice bath so you get easy peel eggs!
+Whatever method you choose, cool down the eggs for 5 minutes in a bowl of ice water, so you get easy peeling eggs!